mustafausama/bankly/authentication/TESTS.md

 In the integration testing, possible scenarios of stubs and drivers can be:

-- Stubs: In this context, stubs can be used to simulate the behavior of external dependencies such as a third-party authentication service.
-For example, when testing the login functionality, a stub can be used to simulate the response of an authentication service.
+- Stubs: Stubs were used instead of, for instance, the login logic in the `test_user_registration_and_login` unit test, to return a random access token of a consistent and an inconsistent value to test the app.

-- Drivers: Drivers can be used to trigger the functionality that needs to be tested.
+- Drivers: Drivers were used to trigger the functionality that needs to be tested.
 For example, in the `UserRegistrationLoginIntegrationTest` class, the `test_user_registration_and_login` method acts as a driver that triggers the registration and login functionalities.
+Drivers were also used in the app where the API provider view `TokenObtainPairView` was not yet ready to call the correct serializer class `TokenObtainPairSerializer`, so a driver was created to mimic the API view and call the serializer class.

 The integration tests ensure that the different units of the application work together as expected.
 They test the application as a whole, as opposed to unit tests which test individual components in isolation.